rkendel1/freq/docs/backtesting.md

 This means:

-1. Your strategy is 20% less volatile than the market (β = 0.80)
+1. Your strategy is 20% less volatile than the market (β = 0.80).
-2. Despite lower volatility, you're generating 8.5% more annual return than a buy-and-hold strategy would predict (α = 8.5%)
+2. Despite lower volatility, you're generating 8.5% more annual return than a buy-and-hold strategy would predict (α = 8.5%).
-3. This indicates excellent risk-adjusted performance - you're achieving returns with less downside exposure
+3. This indicates excellent risk-adjusted performance - you're achieving returns with less downside exposure.

-!!!
-Note
-    Alpha and Beta require historical market data for all pairs in your pairlist.
-They will show as "N/A" if this data is unavailable.
 The calculations use the Capital Asset Pricing Model (CAPM) formula with a risk-free rate of 0%, consistent with Sharpe and Sortino calculations.

 ### Daily / Weekly / Monthly / Yearly breakdown